hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/053_hints_on_practical_spirituality.md

 subject that is self-evident?

 The whole universe, therefore, is a unit, from whatever standpoint you view it.
-Just now, to us, this universe is a unit of Prana and Âkâsha, force and matter.
+Just now, to us, this universe is a unit of Prana and Âkāsha, force and matter.
 And mind you, like all other basic principles, this is also self-contradictory.
 For what is force? — that which moves matter.
 And what is matter? — that which is moved by force.
 It is a seesaw!
 Some